domaica/copia-MIA-course/Homework/17-Mapping-Web/leaflet-challenge-DOMAICA/README.md

 And 2 additional folders:

-- 'assets'
+- 'static'
 - 'images'

 ### - Subfolder 'assets' contains:

-- 'assets/data' subfolder which contains 2 files:
+- 'static/js' subfolder with 2 files:

-    - 'data.csv' (data) file with the sample statistical infos collected for the project that will be used to analyze and plot visualizations.

-    - 'data_correlations.xlsx' (data) file with calculations of different correlation scenarios.
-It is stored in .xlsx format in spite of being based on data.csv because comma separated value files are not able to store formulas.
-To calculate correlations "CORREL" excel formula has been used for this exercise.

-- 'assets/js' subfolder with and 'app.js' (coding) file invoked from html containing the javascript code.
+    'app.js' (coding) file invoked from html containing the javascript code.
+    'config.js' with API-KEY required to access mapbox, provider of online maps for websites.

-- 'assets/css' subfolder which contains 2 files:  'd3Style.css'  and 'style.css'.
-Both files are .css Cascading Style Sheets used to adapt the presentation of webpage by modifying and enhancing colors, layouts, margin, fonts, etc.
+- 'static/css' subfolder which contains a filled named 'style.css'.
+It is a .css Cascading Style Sheets used to adapt the presentation of webpage by modifying and enhancing colors, layouts, margin, fonts, etc.

 ### - Subfolder 'images' contains:

-It contains some output images and gif.
+It contains some introduction images for the project.

 ### - Cross-origin resource sharing (CORS)